-Tracy Engel is the food bank’s SNAP Coordinator.
+Morgan Osman is the food bank’s SNAP Coordinator.
 She can also assist you with completing your SNAP application.
-Call Tracy at 479/785-0582 for additional information.
+Call Morgan at 479/785-0582 for additional information.

 Look for SNAPMobile events throughout the River Valley.
 Notice of events can often be found at the food bank’s Facebook page

 You may be eligible for utilities assistance under the City of Fort Smith’s Project Concern program.
 Download and complete the application form and take it to either the Beckman Senior Activity Center at 2100 N 31st Street or the City of Fort Smith Water Department at 623 Garrison Avenue